AI for HR & Recruiting

 Onboarding Automation

 What AI does — Generate welcome content, checklists, and training materials.
 Answer common questions.
-Reduce manual HR work.
+Reduce manual HR admin.

 Tools — HR platforms with AI.
 Or LLM for content generation.
 Chatbots for FAQ.